Articles

 Right to opt out of targeted advertising

 Whereas California’s CPRA explicitly gives consumers the right to opt out of targeted advertising, the CDPA does not include such consumer data rights.
-Instead, it just requires data controllers carrying out targeted advertising to “clearly and conspicuously disclose such activity, as well as the manner in which a consumer may exercise the right to opt out of such activity."
+Instead, it just requires data controllers carrying out targeted advertising to:

 Put simply, there are no specific rules on the scope of the right to opt out of targeted advertising and how it should be exercised in Iowa's CDPA.